You may think your cat is independent, but it turns out they need you — and enrichment — just as much as dogs do!

 - Cat drinking fountain: Buy your cat a drinking fountain if she likes to drink running water from the faucet.

 - Bird music: Buy a CD of bird sounds to play for brief periods of time.

 - Bird feeder: Place a bird feeder outside a window where your cat can watch the birds.

 - Interacting with your cat: Find out if your cat likes petting, being carried around, being gently combed or brushed.
-We also recommend at least one play session with your cat per day.
+It is recommend you have at least one play session with your cat per day.

-- Reading to your cat: Read aloud or sing to your cats, and have your children join in.
+- Reading to your cat: Read aloud or sing to your cats, (and if you have children, have them join in!).

 For more pet tips and tricks, visit the Education page of our blog.